excelsior-oss/excelsior-jet-gradle-plugin/README.md

 Instead of setting the `protect` and `optimize` properties, you may provide a semantic hint to the future maintainers of the Gradle project that a particular dependency is a third party library by setting its `isLibrary` property to `true`.
-The plugin will then set `protect` to `not-required` and `optimize` to `auto-detect` when the `smart` mode is enabled.
+The plugin will then set `protect` to `not-required` and `optimize` to `auto-detect` when the `smart` optimization preset is enabled.
 Conversely, if you set `isLibrary` to `false`, both those properties will be set to `all`.
-The following configuration is therefore equivalent to the abvove example:
+The following configuration is therefore equivalent to the above example:

 ```gradle
 dependencies {